zmx0142857/mini-games/README.md

+# mini-games

-mini games played on a terminal
+Mini games played on windows cmd or linux terminal.